19hours/sg-statutes/Acts/Work Injury Compensation Act.md

 Provided that every injury specified in the First Schedule, except such injury or combination of injuries in respect of which the percentage or aggregate percentage of the loss of earning capacity as specified in that Schedule against such injury or injuries amounts to or exceeds 100%, shall be deemed to result in permanent partial incapacity;

-“seaman” means any person employed as part of the crew of any Singapore ship within the meaning of the Merchant Shipping Act (Cap.
-179) and includes the master of any such ship;
+“seaman” means any person employed as part of the crew of any Singapore ship within the meanings of “crew” and “Singapore ship” in the Merchant Shipping Act (Cap.
+179);

+[Act 6 of 2014 wef 01/04/2014]

 “total incapacity” means such incapacity whether of a temporary or permanent nature as incapacitates an employee for all work which he was capable of undertaking at the time of the accident resulting in such incapacity: